 One of the most indefatigable and effective volunteer leaders in the history of the Toronto Jewish community, Ida Siegel either herself founded or participated in the establishment of many of the community’s most significant Zionist and welfare institutions.
 Even more unusual for the time and place, she played an active role in the affairs of the city at large.
-Born in Pittsburgh, she was brought to Toronto as a child in 1893 by her parents, Samuel Lewis (1856–1942) and Hannah (née Ticktin) Lewis (1862–1937), both of them originally from Kalvaris, Russian Lithuania.
+Born Ida Lewis Siegel in 1885 in Pittsburgh, she was brought to Toronto as a child in 1893 or 1894 by her parents, Samuel Lewis (1859–1942) and Hannah Ruth (née Ticktin) Lewis (1864–1937), both of them originally from Kalvaris, Russian Lithuania.
 She was to make an indelible mark on her adopted city.

 Among the Jewish community institutions that benefited from Siegel’s organizing talents were: the Jewish Dispensary, founded in 1909 to provide medical care to immigrants in a congenial setting (later replaced by Mount Sinai Hospital); the Jewish Endeavor Sewing School, begun around 1912 to keep Jewish girls beyond the reach of missionaries, which evolved into a model Sunday school; the Associated Hebrew Charities founded in 1912, which by 1916 had developed into the Federation of Jewish Philanthropies, the first comprehensive Canadian Jewish charitable agency organized along progressive lines, the forerunner of today’s UJA/Federation of Greater Toronto; the Women’s Orthodox Auxiliary, organized in 1918 to finance the educational activities of four large Toronto synagogues; and the YM/YWHA (now the Jewish Community Centre), which opened in 1921.
 Siegel was active in the University Avenue Synagogue and after its merger and relocation was named honorary president of the new Beth Tzedec sisterhood.
 She was also the organizer of the Toronto chapter of the Women’s League of the (Conservative) United Synagogue of America.